 If you’ve ever wondered what Hindu, Buddhist, Jain, Confucian, or Daoist philosophy is all about, this is the class for you!
 This course will include reading assignments, short writing assignments, and other projects.
 You’ll have the opportunity to finish with a creative project to share what you learned on your own quest for happiness.

 Class DetailsLive Class: Yes

-Frequency: This is not a live class, but through the Moodle classroom there will be many opportunities for discussion and interaction.
-Every Monday the online classroom will list the assignments, resources, and activities for that week.
-This will always include reading one to two chapters from our texts and optional fun videos or other resources.
-Each week you will also be asked to complete various activities based on the reading, such as writing responses to questions, contributing to class wikis, or discovering creative ways to think about the material.
-Any questions you have about the reading can be submitted by Thursday morning of each week, and I’ll answer them by Friday evening (sooner if you have them sooner!).
-All required assignments are due the following Monday morning.
+Every Tuesday the online classroom will list the assignments, resources, and activities for the next week.
+This will always include reading from our texts and optional fun videos or other resources.
+Each week students will also be asked to complete various activities based on the readings, such as posting to class forums, answering poll questions, contributing to class wikis, or discovering creative ways to think about the material.
+All required assignments are due the following Tuesday before the next class.

 Instructor is available by email.

 Feedback will be provided on written responses and other substantial assignments.

-Students will need to purchase the books The Circle of Happiness and the Travel Guide to the Circle of Happiness from Royal Fireworks Press.
+Students will need to purchase the books The Circle of Happiness and the The Circle of Happiness Travel Guide from Royal Fireworks Press.
+Resource page

 Students should be able to read at a fifth-grade level and participate in course activities via the Moodle classroom, including submitting thoughtful written responses.
 The course reading and activities are layered so that students at a variety of levels will have a substantive learning experience.